ipab-slmc/exotica/exotica/doc/quickstart_python.rst

 Setting the Goal
 ----------------

-The goal is set using the problem's setGoal function:
+The goal is set using the problem's set_goal function:

 .. code-block:: python